sradc/sradc.github.io/_posts/2024-01-08-copyrighted-text-gpt.md

 comments: true
 ---

-Although it seems that ChatGPT has memorised copyrighted text, it can be difficult to get the model to output said text, because OpenAI have implemented some kind of copyright detection.
+It seems that ChatGPT has memorised copyrighted text, but it can be difficult to get the model to output this text, because OpenAI have implemented some kind of copyright detection.

 I made a few different attempts in the web interface, with ChatGPT 3.5,